Nov 23, 2025

-If you spend any time on social media or around a dinner table, you’ve probably found yourself arguing about something.
-Should there be a tax on unhealthy food?
-Is Santa a good role model?
-Is AI beneficial for arts?
+If you spend any time on social media or around a dinner table, you’ve probably found yourself arguing about something like:

 A debate is a structured exchange of opposing arguments around a specific issue.
 A general definition from dictionaries is: “a formal discussion on a particular matter in a public meeting or legislative assembly, in which opposing arguments are put forward” or, as another dictionary puts it, “a regulated discussion of a proposition between two matched sides”.